 The practice of displacement, whether in her travels or even within the creative process, remains a key aspect of her work.

-She graduated from the National School of Fine Arts in Paris, obtained a Master's degree in Fine Arts from the Sorbonne, and in 2014 has started a PhD at Le Fresnoy (Tourcoing, France) and UQAM (Montreal).
+She graduated from the National School of Fine Arts in Paris, obtained a Master's degree in Fine Arts from Sorbonne University, and she is currently finishing her PhD research at Le Fresnoy (Tourcoing, France) and UQAM (Montreal).

-Her work, which is characterized by minimal and abstract aesthetics, has been shown in Belgium, Brazil, France, Great Britain, Italy and South Korea.
+Her work, which is characterised by minimal and abstract aesthetics, has been shown in Belgium, Brazil, France, Great Britain, Italy and South Korea.

-Amongst her latest exhibitions, we can enumerate: Unforeseen Spaces, solo show at Alberta Pane Gallery, Venice, Italy (2023); 1 Artiste, 1 Installation, special project at Galerie Alberta Pane, Paris, France (2023); La Fusion des Possibles, group show at Topographie de l'Art, Paris, France (2023); Unforeseen Spaces, solo show at Alberta Pane Gallery, Paris, France (2022) ; Out of Spaces, solo show at Les Tanneries, Amilly, France (2021); I can touch what's too far away, solo show at Alberta Pane Gallery in Paris, France (2020); You have a new memory, solo show at Galerie Mazzoli, Berlin, Germany (2020); Vous avez un nouveau souvenir; solo show at Centre d'Arts Plastiques et Visuels in Lille, France (2019); Des horizons inversés duo-show with Anne-Charlotte Yver Delta Studio, Roubaix, France (2018); Extended architectures, group show with Esther Stocker and Luciana Lamothe at Alberta Pane Gallery in Venice (2018); Expanded sculpture at Galerie Commune, Tourcoing, France (2018); Blind Sculpture at the Mirage Festival, Lyon, France (2018); Sensibilité Synthétique, a solo show at Alberta Pane Gallery in Paris, France (2017); Panorama 19, at Le Fresnoy, Tourcoing, France (2017); Le geste de l'Admoniteur, curated by S. Tiberghien at the Archiraar Gallery in Brussels, Belgium (2016).
+Amongst her latest exhibitions, we can enumerate: Unforeseen Spaces, solo show at Alberta Pane Gallery, Venice, Italy (2023); 1 Artiste, 1 Installation, special project at Galerie Alberta Pane, Paris, France (2023); La Fusion des Possibles, group show at Topographie de l'Art, Paris, France (2023); Unforeseen Spaces, solo show at Alberta Pane Gallery, Paris, France (2022) ; Out of Spaces, solo show at Les Tanneries, Amilly, France (2021); I can touch what's too far away, solo show at Alberta Pane Gallery in Paris, France (2020); You have a new memory, solo show at Mazzoli Gallery, Berlin, Germany (2020); Vous avez un nouveau souvenir; solo show at Centre d'Arts Plastiques et Visuels in Lille, France (2019); Des horizons inversés duo-show with Anne-Charlotte Yver Delta Studio, Roubaix, France (2018); Extended Architectures, group show with Esther Stocker and Luciana Lamothe at Alberta Pane Gallery in Venice (2018); Expanded sculpture at Galerie Commune, Tourcoing, France (2018); Blind Sculpture at the Mirage Festival, Lyon, France (2018); Sensibilité Synthétique, solo show at Alberta Pane Gallery in Paris, France (2017); Panorama 19, at Le Fresnoy, Tourcoing, France (2017); Le geste de l'Admoniteur, curated by S. Tiberghien at the Archiraar Gallery in Brussels, Belgium (2016).